civilKaos82/student-roster-db-from-schema-challenge/README.md

 Then write Ruby code that allows you to complete the following tasks:

-1. Add a student (note that this task is made up of 2 different methods as shown in the table above)
+- Add a student
 - Delete a student
 - Show a list of all students
 - Show a list of students with a particular first_name
 - Show a list of students with any particular attribute
 - List which students have a birthday this month
 - List students by birthday

-*Use the table above as a guide for your methods.
-What can you infer about each method's declaration and structure?*
+*Specs have been provided for you as a guide to writing these methods in `student_spec.rb`*

 <!-- ##Optimize Your Learning  -->